anderstolver/katrine_loppenthin/R/import_data.md

 R reads in these variables in Date format.
 Below we extract only the time part.

+However we also make numerical version of relevant variables measuring the duration of an interval.

 **NB: Make KBL confirm that variable wake_time has the right unit.
 What does WASO really measure?
 Could it be that WASO in data corresponds to variable called Awake in Variabeloversigt JR-Sleep.
 Variable Søvnmønster/beskrivelse not to be used?**